mpounsett/nagiosplugin/doc/index.rst

 The `nagiosplugin` Class Library
 ################################

-.. index:: plugin

 :py:mod:`nagiosplugin` is a Python class library to make writing Nagios/Icinga plugins easier.
-To learn how to use it, it is best to go through the :ref:`tutorial`.
+To learn how to use it, go through the :ref:`tutorial`.

+This documentation covers nagiosplugin |version|.
+For a quick feature overview, see the :download:`README <../README.txt>` file.

 Contents
 ========